bryanarius/Brymon-Team-Builder/README.md

 - Team likes are idempotent and cascade on team or user deletion
 - Follow relationships are idempotent, reject self-follows, and cascade on user deletion
 - Dashboard feed queries order by likes / recency and stay scoped to public teams and followed trainers
+- Profile fields persist and clear, username uniqueness is case-insensitive at the database level, and feed queries carry owner display names and avatars

 ## End-to-End Tests